dedelala/disco/README.md

       - switch all on
 ```

-Cue is also a command, so the command line can run `cue light-on`.
-Cues can
+Cue is also a command action, with this config in place we can run
-reference other cues.
+`disco cue light-on`.
+Cues can cue cues.

 **Footgun** there is no detection for a circular cue reference.
-It would not
-end well.
+Please, do not.

 ### chase

 Now we're getting serious.
-A `Chase` is a sequence of steps of one or more
+A `Chase` is a slice of slices of command.
+Each of
-commands, each of which should include a `wait` before the next step.
-Chases
+which should include a `wait` before the next step.
+The `wait` action is only
-loop forever until they are stopped.
+applicable in a chase.
+Chases loop forever until they are stopped.

 ```yaml
 Chase: